 Journal of Acute Disease (JAD) is an English medical journal which is published bimonthly and distributed worldwide.
 The articles published mainly deal with the etiology, pathophysiology, epidemiology, diagnosis and therapy of acute diseases.
-Original scientific researches, reviews, case reports, short communications, and letters to the editor related to the practice, teaching, and research of acute diseases will be considered for publication.
+Original scientific researches, reviews, case reports, short communications, commentaries, and letters to the editor related to the practice, teaching, and research of acute diseases will be considered for publication.
 The journal provides a platform for reporting of acute diseases in different settings, which enhances our understanding of course, diagnosis, treatment and clinico-pathologic features of disease.

 The submission of a manuscript by authors implies that they automatically agree to assign exclusive copyright to the Journal of Acute Disease if the manuscript is accepted for publication.
 The work should not be published elsewhere in any form without the written permission of the Journal of Acute Disease.
 All rights of the articles published in the Journal of Acute Disease are reserved.
 No part of this publication may be reproduced, translated or transmitted in any form or by any means (electronic, mechanical or otherwise) without permission from the Journal of Acute Disease.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

 Elsevier has established a number of agreements with funding bodies which allow authors to comply with their funder's open access policies.
 Some funding bodies will reimburse the author for the Open Access Publication Fee.
 Details of existing agreements are available online.